 Buying a Tiny House Trailer?
 Do these Four Things First:

-Fred had his trailer before he met me, so his tiny house design suddenly had to make room for a bathroom and we didn’t have enough space for two kids’ beds.
+Fred had his trailer before he met me (Shannon, his wife) so his tiny house design suddenly had to make room for a bathroom and we didn’t have enough space for two kids’ beds.
 So by the time we had our second child we out-grew our tiny house.
 Like everyone, his design options were limited from the moment he ordered the trailer.